dstore-dbap/LumberMill/docs/source/introduction.rst

 -  RedisChannel, read events from redis channels.
 -  RedisList, read events from redis lists.
 -  Sniffer, sniff network traffic.
--  Spam, what it says on the can - spams GambolPutty for testing.
+-  Spam, what it says on the can - spams LumberMill for testing.
 -  SQS, read messages from amazons simple queue service.
 -  StdIn, read stream from standard in.
 -  TcpServer, read stream from a tcp socket.